uniquid/developer-wiki/Documents/architecture.md

 --------------

 At the moment the UniquID library implement only **Smart-Contract V.0** that put in relationship three kinds of entites: User, Provider and **Revoker**.
-Are definied how functions of the provider can be called by user and give to the Revoker the possibility to revoke this authoritation.
+Smart contracts defines how functions of the provider can be called by user and give to the Revoker the possibility to revoke this authorization.
-The Contract structure is defined ad a transaciton that have the structure defined on the table below:
+The Contract structure is defined as a transaction that have the structure defined on the table below:

 |Input    |Output                                                           |
 |:-----|:-------------------------------------------------------------------|